A woman and her child in Mali. They've been supported by Action Against Hunger's community health workers.

 Facts and figures

-Globally, almost one in ten people go to bed hungry every night.
+Globally, one in eleven people go to bed hungry every night.

 The climate crisis